- Nature: "Prehistoric proteins: Raising the dead"

 After comparing steroid receptor proteins in “a slew of living organisms,” Thornton “clambered backwards through the evolutionary tree to deduce the most likely sequence of the common ancestor of all such receptors, which existed some 600 million to 800 million years ago, in the common ancestor of ‘you and a snail,’ as he puts it.
 Instead of stopping there, as most evolutionary biologists would have done, he then built the gene and inserted it into cells that could manufacture the ancient protein.
 Resurrecting the protein, says Thornton, allowed his team ‘to experimentally test hypotheses about evolution that would otherwise be just speculation’” (emphasis ours).

-Molecular clock dating—a method based on circular reasoning, statistical mismanagement, and unverifiable assumptions (see News to Note, December 31, 2011: Year in Review for more on this)—assures Thornton a steroid receptor evolved through gene duplication with subsequent mutations millions of years before a corresponding steroid evolved.
+Molecular clock dating—a method based on circular reasoning, statistical mismanagement, and unverifiable assumptions—assures Thornton a steroid receptor evolved through gene duplication with subsequent mutations millions of years before a corresponding steroid evolved.
 Therefore, evolutionists are “sure such studies solidly refute all parts of the intelligent design argument,” as one recently wrote in an article entitled “Reducible Complexity.”

 Thornton’s work is garnering praise from fellow evolutionists.
 Popular evolutionary molecular biologist Kenneth Miller, for instance, says Thornton is “helping to put some flesh on the bones of speculation about how complexity arises.”
 So what is Thornton doing that no one has done before?
 “Instead of passively observing things as most evolutionary biologists do,” says evolutionary molecular biologist Antony Dean, if you work in Thornton’s lab “you actively go in and test the hypotheses experimentally.”
 Thus we see that Miller, Dean, and Thornton are in agreement that reliable scientific conclusions should be observable and testable.